sinahuster/CS50-notes-and-code/notes/week2.md

 5. no-vowels.c - replaces all vowels, except u, in a word with a number

 6. triangle.c - determines if the triangle is valid based on the length of the sides

+7. password.c - check if a password is valid, by ensuring it contains all necessary characters